dhense177/Modeling_Lung_Cancer_Risk/README.md

 Overall I obtained the best results by grouping all counties together to form a prior distribution.
 Lets take a look at a few counties to get a better sense for what is going on.

 ![](Visuals/Example_counties.png)

+Lets use Warren County, KY as an example.
+Kentucky counties have the highest lung cancer incidence out of all states in my data.
+The statewide average is ~100 per 100,000.
+Even though Warren County seems to show significantly lower incidence ~80-85, the dark green line is shifted upwards towards the group mean.
+The dark blue line, however, fits the local data very well and is closer to the overall mean for counties in my dataset ~70 per 100,000.
+It is clear from these plots that the County-Level model produces point estimates and 95% confidence intervals that fit the data much better than the state-grouped approach, evident by the model's significantly lower RMSE.